javiertuya/visual-assert/README.md

   useful when running tests from a development environment that allows links in the assertion messages (e.g. MS Visual Studio).
 - `setShowExpectedAndActual(boolean showExpectedAndActual)`: If set to true, the assert message will include the whole content of the exepcted and actual strings that are compared.

-Additionally, if the instance is `SoftVisualAssert`:
-- The constructor must be cast to `(VisualAssert)` to allow configuation using the above fluent methods.
+The `SoftVisualAssert` instances have an additional method:
-- An additional setting method is available: `setCallStackLength(int length)`:
+- `setCallStackLength(int length)`:
-  Sets the number of the call stack items that are shown when a soft assertion fails (default 1)
+  Sets the number of call stack items that are shown for each failed assertion (default 1)

 ## Publish from a CI environment